mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## Integrate with Azure Key Vault

 When setting up an integration with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview), you need to authenticate with your Microsoft Azure account.
 Then you can retrieve secrets stored in Azure Key Vault using the secret identifier for each secret.

+> Your computer must be able to access your Microsoft Azure instance.

 You can follow the steps to [create a secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) from Azure Key Vault.
 You can also follow the steps to [retrieve a secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#retrieve-a-secret-from-key-vault), enabling you to view the secret's identifier.